piiano/vault-docs/docs/guides/write-and-read-personal-data/search-objects.md

 To get transformed values of objects you search for you:

 1. Determine which transformed property values you want from each object.
-2. Use [CLI get an object by query](/cli/reference#get-an-object-by-query) or the [REST API get objects by query](/api/operations/search-objects) operation passing the IDs of the objects, the transformed properties, and collection name.
+2. Use [CLI search objects](/cli/reference#search-objects) or the [REST API search objects](/api/operations/search-objects) operation passing the IDs of the objects, the transformed properties, and collection name.

 :::note
 Search queries only support exact matches.
 Support for other search options is coming soon 🎁.